Advertisement

 Martha C. Nussbaum

 Martha Nussbaum is the Ernst Freund Distinguished Service Professor of Law and Ethics at the University of Chicago, with appointments in the Law School and the Philosophy Department.
-Her latest book is Justice for Animals: Our Collective Responsibility.
-(November 2023).
+She is the author of Justice for Animals: Our Collective Responsibility and The Tenderness of Silent Minds: Benjamin Britten and His War Requiem.
+(December 2024).

 Where the Orcas Swim